sbt/sbt-dynver/README.md

 ## Tag Requirements

-In order to be recognized by sbt-dynver, tags must meet the following two requirements:
+In order to be recognized by sbt-dynver, tags must begin with the lowercase letter 'v' followed by a digit.
-1. Must be an annotated tag (as opposed to a lightweight tag)
-2. Must begin with the letter 'v'

 If you're not seeing what you expect, then start with this:

-    git tag -af v0.0.1 -m "Initial version tag for sbt-dynver"
+    git tag -a v0.0.1 -m "Initial version tag for sbt-dynver"

 ## Tasks